escience-conference/2023/pages/call_for_papers.md

 | Conference Address      | {{ site.data.main.location }} |
 | Publications indexed by | <img src="{{ site.baseurl }}/images/ieee.png" alt="IEEE" /> |

-The 18th IEEE International eScience Conference (eScience 2022) will be held in Salt Lake City on October 11-14, 2022. eScience 2022 welcomes paper submissions for the technical program, to be held on October 12-14, 2022.
+The 19th IEEE International eScience Conference (eScience 2023) will be held in  Limassol, Cyprus on October 9-13, 2023 (to be confirmed). eScience 2023 welcomes paper submissions for the technical program, to be held on October 9-13, 2023.

-eScience 2022 provides an interdisciplinary forum for researchers, developers, and users of eScience applications and enabling IT technologies.
+eScience 2023 provides an interdisciplinary forum for researchers, developers, and users of eScience applications and enabling IT technologies.
 Its objective is to promote and encourage all aspects of eScience and its associated technologies, applications, algorithms, and tools, with a strong focus on practical solutions and open challenges.
 The conference welcomes conceptualization, implementation, and experience contributions enabling and driving innovation in data- and compute-intensive research across all disciplines, from the physical and biological sciences to the social sciences, arts, and humanities; encompassing artificial intelligence and machine learning methods; and targeting a broad spectrum of architectures, including HPC, cloud, and IoT.

-The overarching theme of eScience 2022 conference is “Democratizing eScience”.
-This year, the conference is emphasizing three key topics:
+**The overarching theme of eScience 2023 conference is “Democratizing eScience”.
+This year, the conference is emphasizing three key topics:**
 -	Translational Research in Computer and Computational Sciences
 -	Artificial Intelligence and Machine Learning for Science
 -	Data and Data Democratization